-If you or a family member has been involved in a car accident in Portland or elsewhere in Maine, contact Peter Thompson & Associates for a free and confidential appointment to discuss your rights.
+If you or a family member has been involved in a car accident in Portland or elsewhere in Maine, contact Peter Thompson & Associates for a confidential appointment to discuss your rights.
 Call 1-800-804-2004 to reach an attorney in our Portland or Bangor offices today.

 More Blog Entries:

 Technology Takes Aim at Drunk Driving Accidents in Maine, elsewhere, Maine Injury Lawyer Blog, February 15, 2011